NTTLimitedRD/CheckmarxReports/README.md

 ## Use

-To generate an HTML report, run the following from a command prompt:
+To generate an HTML report, run the following from a command prompt (wrapped for readability):

 ```
-checkmarxreports not-false-positives --server <server> --user-name <username> --password <password> --output-file report.html --output-format Html
+checkmarxreports not-false-positives --server <server> --user-name <username> --password <password>
+    --output-file report.html --output-format Html
 ```

 This creates a report in `report.html`.
 Note that this may take several minutes depending on the number